codedownio/sandwich/sandwich-site/docs/extensions/sandwich-webdriver.md

 ---
 id: sandwich-webdriver
-title: Selenium
+title: WebDriver
 ---

-Setting up Selenium tests normally requires manual work to obtain the Selenium server JAR file and a driver program for your browser, launch the server, and connect to the server with your client library.
+Setting up WebDriver tests normally requires manual work to obtain the Selenium server JAR file or other WebDriver server plus a driver program for your browser, launch the server, and connect to the server with your client library.
 It can be error-prone to make sure the versions are compatible and everything runs smoothly.

 The `sandwich-webdriver` extension streamlines this by automatically downloading the latest compatible binary files and introducing the contexts you need to use the [webdriver](https://hackage.haskell.org/package/webdriver) package within Sandwich.
 Here's how easy it is to get started: